drewhearin/beautiful-jekyll/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Drew Hearin an dI currently reside in Kalamazoo, MI USA.
+My name is Drew Hearin and I currently reside in Kalamazoo, MI USA.

 Some things I Enjoy:

 - tech
+- travel
 - film & T.V
 - video games
 - skiing